Dials and Hands

 - Look carefully across the dial at an oblique angle with a lens in good light.
 As the cross section shows, enamel paint stands up proud of the surface unlike the fired enamel numbers which are virtually flat.
 If you can see the name standing up like this it has definitely been added, but a very skilful painter will make the letters very flat so some painted names can be difficult to detect by this method.

 - If the writing looks crisp and sharp, it is not original.
 Original paint has partly or almost completely worn away or flaked off over the years.
-It is possible that original writing has been renewed, but witout a record of what the dial looked like before this was done it is impossible to know what was there originally, if there was anything at all.
+It is possible that original writing has been renewed, but without a record of what the dial looked like before this was done it is impossible to know what was there originally, if there was anything at all.
 If the writing makes the watch more valuable by adding the name of a famous maker that is not found anywhere else on the watch, then it is often fake.

 - Wipe the suspect lettering with a solvent that dissolves paint such as acetone.
 Names fired into the enamel will not be affected by the solvent whereas names painted on later will dissolve and wash off, leaving the original enamel details of the dial intact.